Packing for your Cuban holiday

 - Sweater or light jacket

-- Swim suit and towel
+- Swim suit, towel and face cloth

 - Underwear and socks